SilverMonkeyGmbH/v5_docs/Manual/CMDB/Tutorials.rst

 .. note:: This tutorial is built up on the database schema of the tutorial :ref:`tut-firstCMDBclass`.

-You have to get the following information to built up a import for SCCM:
+You have to get the following information to built up an import for SCCM:

 - SCCM collection **names** the computer has to be member of
 - Needed computer variable names and accepted values
 - Knowledge of the SIM database schema

-1. Follow :ref:`tut-firstCMDBclass`
+1. Follow the :ref:`tut-firstCMDBclass` -manual
-2. Follow :ref:`CMDB-SCCM-transfer`
+2. Follow the :ref:`CMDB-SCCM-transfer` -manual
 3. Create a dummy computer and click on "Transfer computer to SCCM"

 .. image:: _static/Tutorial_MassImport_01.png

-4. Select first "Rollout unit" (Rollout units makes more sense with multiple computer imports...) and click on execute
+4. Select first "Rollout unit" (usually, rollout units only make sense when importing multiple computers; the example below is simplyfied) and click on execute

 .. image:: _static/Tutorial_MassImport_02.png